biomedisa/hernia-repair/README.md

 Experienced users can also enter the commands manually as explained in the next section.

-Within the cloned repository lies the batchfile `Setup.bat` Running this file will automaticly create an enviornment with all dependencies needed to run HEDI.
+Within the cloned repository lies the batchfile `setup.bat` Running this file will automaticly create an enviornment with all dependencies needed to run HEDI.